 Guess what's the most discussed topic when new parents meet!!
 Yeah, it's BABY POOP!
-As gross as poop may sound, things like baby poop color, consistency, frequency, etc., are indicators of your baby's health in the initial few months.
-So let us try to understand baby poop and how it can help us take care of newborn baby.
+As gross as poop may sound, things like poop color, consistency, frequency, etc., are indicators of your baby's health in the initial few months.
+So let us try to understand poop and how it can help us take care of newborn baby.

 Baby's First Poop